Telemedicine Studies: Exploring the Impact of Remote Healthcare Solutions

 Secure and Fast Emergency Road Healthcare Service and Blockchain Technology

-Several recent telemedicine studies focus on blockchain technology.
-Specifically, this study focused on how technology allows emergency vehicles to arrive as soon as possible at the scene of an accident.
-In the proposed model, EMS first receives the location of the injured person, and with intelligent vehicular communication, road priority is gained.
-Second, using IoMT, the system collects patient vital signs while transmitting the data to the trauma center, facilitating advanced treatment.
-Finally, smart contracts are deployed in Ethereum blockchain technology to reduce the protocol using Bluetooth technology.
-Elements of data storage will be reviewed in future studies.
+Several recent telemedicine studies have covered the topic of blockchain technology in healthcare.
+The proposed model enables emergency vehicles to arrive as soon as possible at the scene of an accident to facilitate advanced treatment.
+In the proposed model, EMS first receives the location of the injured person, and with intelligent communication, road priority is gained.
+The system then collects patient vital signs and transmits the health data to the trauma center.

 Remotely-Monitored Sleep Measures In Prostate Cancer Patients